How to Fry

 Are you afraid of frying?
 You’re not alone.
 Follow along as we guide you through the ins, outs, dos and don’ts of frying, from doughnuts to fritters and fried chicken.

-These fats are fine for quick sautéing and frying delicate donuts and light fritters: Butter, Coconut Oil, Olive Oil, Shortening and Avocado Oil (these two can go up to 375-380F).
+Frying up to 350°F: Butter, Coconut Oil, Olive Oil, Shortening and Avocado Oil are fine for quick sautéing and frying delicate donuts and light fritters (Shortening and Avocado Oil can go up to 375°-380°F)

-These oils will work for frying things with darker surfaces, from fried chicken to deep, dark apple fritters: Duck Fat, Chicken Fat, Lard, Grapeseed Oil.
+Frying up to 390°F: Duck Fat, Chicken Fat, Lard, Grapeseed Oil will work for frying things with darker surfaces, from fried chicken to deep, dark apple fritters

-Rice Bran Oil (this is our favorite olive oil for frying, even though we typically just bring the oil to 380F).
+Frying up to 490°F Rice Bran Oil (this is our favorite olive oil for frying, even though we typically just bring the oil to 380°F).

 Call the hotline You have questions or need a pep talk?
 We’re open every day from 11:00 a.m. to 7:00 p.m.
 (310) 656-8800.